 School Visits

-The REEdI team visited several secondary schools across the region, including Coláiste na Ríochta, Listowel, Gaelcholáiste Chiarraí, Tralee, and Causeway Comprehensive, to speak with students about the MT834 BEng (Hons) in Mechanical & Manufacturing Engineering at MTU.
+The REEdI team visited several secondary schools across the region, as part of the continuous comprehensive school outreach programme, including Coláiste na Ríochta, Listowel, Gaelcholáiste Chiarraí, Tralee, and Causeway Comprehensive, to speak with students about the MT834 BEng (Hons) in Mechanical & Manufacturing Engineering at MTU.
 These visits provided a valuable opportunity to engage with prospective students, discuss pathways into engineering, and showcase the opportunities available through the programme.